 The Austin Astronomical Society hosts these star-viewing events at Canyon of the Eagles, held when weather permits.
 See website for schedule.

 Stubb's Gospel Brunch

-Live gospel music and a world-renowned buffet.
-There's even a “make your own” Bloody Mary bar.
-Make reservations in advance.
+Live gospel music, a buffet., and a "make your own" Bloody Mary bar.
+Reservations recommended.

 Texas Music Museum

 This museum contains a unique collection that tells the story of the musicians who made Austin the Live Music Capital of the World.

 The Cedar Park Center is home to this minor league hockey team.
 Season runs through April.

 Check out interesting exhibitions, engaging programs, and special events that drive the city's visual-arts landscape.

 This is the "Sunset Capital of Texas," which sports a great view of Lake Travis.